vinolivae/banking_api/README.md

     5 ~ mix ecto.migrate
     6 ~ iex -S mix phx.server

-## Check the directory to test the application locally
+## Check the directory to test the application locally.

 ### open any file in these folders and view the @doc """
     |_apps